 "Burden" and "standard" of proof are sometimes used interchangeably, but this article explains the important distinction between them.

 Sometimes, the burden of proof can shift from one side to the other during a hearing or a trial depending on the kind of case.

 The standard of proof refers to the extent to which the party with the burden of proof has to prove its case (or an element of its case).
-In general, the higher the stakes, the higher the standard of proof.
-A higher standard of proof means that, to find for the side with the burden of proof.
+The higher the standard of proof, the more difficult it is for a party to meet their burden of proof.

 In general, the higher the stakes are, the higher the standard of proof will be.
 So, a prosecutor in a criminal case has to meet a very high standard of proof, because a defendant's liberty is on the line.
 On the other hand, someone suing over a property dispute has a fairly low burden of proof because the stakes, while significant, aren't nearly as high.